Fate of the Animals

-Fate of the Animals is a painting by Franz Marc created in 1913.
-It is oil on canvas.
-This work contrasts most of Marc's other works by presenting animals in a brutal way rather than depicting them in a peaceful manner.
-Marc's strong ties with animals as his subjects remains uncertain, but it is predicted to stem from his childhood dog.
-Fate of the Animals remains one of Marc's most famous pieces and displays Der Blaue Reiter style that he co-founded with Wassily Kandinsky.
+Fate of the Animals is an oil on canvas painting by Franz Marc created in 1913.
+In contrast to most of Marc's other works, this painting presents animals in a brutal way rather than depicting them in a peaceful manner.
+The reasons for Marc's strong ties with animals as his subjects remain uncertain, but it is thought to stem from his childhood dog.
+Fate of the Animals remains one of Marc's most famous pieces and displays the Der Blaue Reiter style that he co-founded with Wassily Kandinsky.
 The painting currently resides in the Kunstmuseum in Basel, Switzerland.

-The last third of the painting was damaged in a warehouse fire in 1916 after Marc's death and was later restored by one of his close friends, Paul Klee.
-Klee restored the painting using old photographs.
-He added a brownish tint to the paint creating an obvious variation from the rest of the painting.
-Scholars have yet to figure out his decision to paint with a brown tint.
-Many opinions on the subject have been given, although none have been proven.
+In 1916, after Marc's death, "[t]he entire right side of the painting was burned beyond recognition."
+It was restored by one of his close friends, Paul Klee, who used old photographs but painted the burned section "in a kind of dull brown that mutes the colors completely."
+Scholars have yet to agree on why he changed the original color.
+Morgan Meis writes:

+Probably, Klee chose to paint his section in dull brown for the obvious reason that he didn't want to produce a "forgery" as it were.
+He didn't want to make it seem as if he, or anyone else, was trying to fool anyone....
+[The] restoration is honest about the fact that it is a restoration....
+And the brown is a testimony to the fact that the painting was burned, that the color was burned out of it.

+Along the same lines, Mindy Aloff, reviewing Meis's book, The Fate of the Animals, writes, "[Klee] would not pretend: The painting carries its tragic history in the open".